guzba/zippy/README.md

 `nimble test`

 To prevent Zippy from causing a crash or otherwise misbehaving on bad input data, a fuzzer has been run against it.
-You can do run the fuzzer any time by running `nim c -r tests/fuzz.nim` and `nim c -r tests/stress.nim`
+You can run the fuzzer any time by running `nim c -r tests/fuzz.nim` and `nim c -r tests/stress.nim`